 2015: We expand our therapeutic Pre-K/K and K/1 program to include StarPoint and StarPoint 2 to continue to support children in need of extra instruction and therapy.

-2016: Summer Matters launches the Vocational Immersion Program (VIP) for young adults 18–24 years of age.
-VIP equips young adults with key social and employment-readiness skills through an intensive program.
+2016: Summer Matters launches the Vocational Immersion Program (VIP) for adults 18–24 years of age.
+VIP equips participants with key social and employment-readiness skills through an intensive program.

-Today, the VFES mission is to prepare children and young adults with special needs to realize their potential as contributing members of the community.
-Since the inception of our organization, our innovative programs and therapeutic services have met the needs and challenges of more than 10,000 children, young adults and their families.
+Today, the VFES mission is to prepare children and adults with special needs to realize their potential as contributing members of the community.
+Since the inception of our organization, our innovative programs and therapeutic services have met the needs and challenges of more than 10,000 students, participants and families.